 Under Tim’s leadership, the firm became a founding member of The World Services Group, a multi-disciplinary network of independent law, accounting and investment banking firms whose members have more than 19,000 professionals in 550 offices across more than 100 countries.
 Tim served as the organization’s 2003-2004 chairman.

 Tim’s contributions to the profession have been widely recognized by his peers.
-As such, he has been listed as one of the ICFM 500 Leading Lawyers in the World by InterContinental Finance Magazine, Wide World Media Ltd. (2015); in Chambers USA, Chambers & Partners, as one of America’s Leading Lawyers for Business (2010-2015), Banking and Finance (2016); as one of the Best Lawyers in America, Woodward/White, Inc. (2003-2017); as a "2017 Lawyer of the Year" for Project Finance Law by Best Lawyers, Woodward/White, Inc. (2017); as a Texas Super Lawyer, Thomson Reuters (2003-2015); and as one of the World’s Leading Real Estate Lawyers by Euromoney, Euromoney Institutional Investor PLC (1998, 2002, 2012, 2013).
-Tim was recognized in "Best Lawyers of Dallas" by D Magazine, D Magazine Partners (2015-2016); was featured in D CEO Magazine's Dallas 500, D Magazine Partners, as "one of the most influential leaders in North Texas" in 2015; was recognized by Latin Lawyer 250, Law Business Research Ltd., (2016); and is ranked by Martindale Hubbell® Law Directory with a Peer Review Rating of AV® Preeminent™.
+As such, he has been listed in Chambers USA, Chambers & Partners, as one of America’s Leading Lawyers for Business, Banking and Finance (2010-2016); as one of the Best Lawyers in America, Woodward/White, Inc. (2003-2017); as a "2017 Lawyer of the Year" for Project Finance Law by Best Lawyers, Woodward/White, Inc. (2017); as a Texas Super Lawyer, Thomson Reuters (2003-2016); as one of the ICFM 500 Leading Lawyers in the World by InterContinental Finance Magazine, Wide World Media Ltd. (2015); and as one of the World’s Leading Real Estate Lawyers by Euromoney, Euromoney Institutional Investor PLC (1998, 2002, 2012, 2013).
+Tim was recognized in "Best Lawyers of Dallas" by D Magazine, D Magazine Partners (2015-2016); was featured in D CEO Magazine's Dallas 500, D Magazine Partners, as "one of the most influential leaders in North Texas" (2015-2016); was recognized by Latin Lawyer 250, Law Business Research Ltd., (2016); and is ranked by Martindale Hubbell® Law Directory with a Peer Review Rating of AV® Preeminent™.